 Engagements are such a joyous time!
 The romance, the ring, the excitement of telling friends and family and Facebook!
 Far be it from me to cast a shadow on the whole joyous event, but someone here needs to be the realist.
 One of the first things you need to consider before saying “Will you…” or “Yes” is the potential catastrophic effect on your student loan payments.
-Unless you were fortunate enough to have had substantial scholarships or family assistance many newly minted veterinarians will find themselves in one of the “income-driven plans” and if you are like most DVMs, you might just be in REPAYE.
+Unless you were fortunate enough to have had substantial scholarships or family assistance you will likely find yourself in one of the “income-driven plans.”
+If you are like many DVMs, you might just be in REPAYE.
 Depending on who you marry, this could be a very, very big problem.

 Weddings and REPAYE – a dangerous mix!

 What should Sally do?
-Well first she should read our explanation of the various student loan repayment plans.
-Then she should spend some time on the federal student aid loan repayment calculator and see what works best for her and her significant other.
+Well first she should read up and understand the various student loan repayment plans.
+Then she should spend some time on the VIN student loan repayment simulator and see what works best for her and her significant other.
 Lastly, she should speak to a financial advisor who specializes in student loans.
 There isn’t “one plan fits all” solution to this problem and timing is essential so planning ahead is essential.